geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 No, sounds good.
 OK, moving on to my part.
 For POW, a mistake.
-Also, people are getting NAND from very simple stuff.
+Also, people are getting NaN from very simple stuff.
 So I reverted part of that back.
 And I think in the implementation in Transcendental, these like goals also commented saying that in addition to zero we have problems, info also have problems, and I imagine an AM will have problems, the usual suspect in Transcendental.
 But I need that.